 He has a broad range of clients, from those with young families to some of Australia’s largest family groups, as well as business owners and people moving towards retirement.
 This has provided William with practical insight into many issues, concerns and needs that arise at different stages of life.

-William is a recommended Wills, Estates and Succession Planning Lawyer and Wills & Estates Litigation Lawyer in Victoria in Doyles’ Guide, a member of the Law Institute of Victoria and the Society of Trust and Estate Practitioners (STEP).
+William is a recommended Wills, Estates and Succession Planning Lawyer and Wills & Estates Litigation Lawyer in Victoria in Doyle's Guide to the Australian Legal Profession.
 He regularly publishes articles and presents for both the firm and professional bodies including Leo Cussen, The Tax Institute and Television Education Network.

 - Providing advice to a client in a second marriage, who wanted to provide for children from his first marriage, and for his current wife and children of his second marriage.
 A number of options were discussed, and Wills, Powers of Attorney and Superannuation Nominations were put in place to provide for each of the beneficiaries.